Ausdauersportler/GRML-FLASH/README.md

 ## Working directory with persistence

-The tool supports persistence, i.e. dumps from your BIOS or video BIOS can be saved on the USB device in the particualar working directorey as described below.
+The tool supports persistence, i.e. dumps from your BIOS or video BIOS can be saved on the USB device in the particualar working directory as described below.

 After booting configure the local keyboard and check for the working directory using the `lsblk` command.